Last Updated on September 8, 2025

 Fluke is headquartered in Everett, Washington, USA, and many of its multimeters—including the Fluke 87V, Fluke 177, and Fluke 179—are designed and manufactured in the USA.
 However, to reduce costs, some models or parts are produced or assembled in China, Europe, and other regions.

-Fortive Corporation, Fluke’s parent company, manages global operations, including branches in the UK, Netherlands, and Asia.
+Fortive Corporation, Fluke’s parent company, manages global operations, including branches in the UK, the Netherlands, and Asia.
 Regardless of manufacturing origin, all Fluke products meet the same strict quality standards.

 Why Are Fluke Multimeters So Expensive?